NixOS/nixos-homepage/core/src/content/blog/stories/2026-09-20_nix-binary-cache.md

 ## About `cache.nixos.org`

-The Nix binary cache is the authoritative package repository for both NixOS and the Nix package manager.

-If it did not exist, every Nix client everywhere would need to build every package from source.
-Not only can this take hours, days, or even weeks, it can also require resources some users just don't have.
+The cache is the authoritative package repository for both NixOS and the Nix package manager.
+Without it, every Nix client would build every package from source, which can take hours or days and needs hardware many users do not have.
+Most Nix workflows would stop.

-So without `cache.nixos.org`, most Nix-based workflows would grind to a halt.

-The role of the binary cache is comparable to package repositories maintained by the Debian, Fedora, and Homebrew projects.
-Just like with those repos, clients rely on the Nix binary cache (also known as `cache.nixos.org`) to download prebuilt software, saving them the time and trouble of building it from source themselves.
-At this level of abstraction, the [Nix archives (NAR)](https://nix.dev/manual/nix/stable/protocols/nix-archive) you get from `cache.nixos.org` are comparable to the `.deb` and `.rpm` packages you get from Debian and Fedora repos, or the bottles you get from Homebrew.
-In a more fundamental sense, however, they’re radically different.
+In that role the cache resembles the repositories Debian, Fedora, and Homebrew maintain: clients download prebuilt software instead of building it themselves.
+The [Nix archive (NAR)](https://nix.dev/manual/nix/stable/protocols/nix-archive) you fetch from `cache.nixos.org` plays roughly the part a `.deb`, an `.rpm`, or a Homebrew bottle does.
+Underneath, they have almost nothing in common.

-Let’s talk a little bit about that difference.

 ## How Nix Is Different